spdk/spdk/doc/bdev.md

 This exports 4 malloc block devices, named Malloc0 through Malloc3.
 Each malloc block device will be 64MB in size.

+## Pmem {#bdev_config_pmem}

+The SPDK pmem bdev driver uses pmemblk pool as the the target for block I/O operations.

+First, you need to compile SPDK with NVML:

+./configure --with-nvml

+To create pmemblk pool for use with SPDK use pmempool tool included with NVML:
+Usage: pmempool create [<args>] <blk|log|obj> [<bsize>] <file>

+Example:

+./nvml/src/tools/pmempool/pmempool create -s 32000000 blk 512 pool_file

+Then, it is possible to use SPDK RPC:

+./scripts/rpc.py construct_pmem_bdev pool_file

 ## Null {#bdev_config_null}

 The SPDK null bdev driver is a dummy block I/O target that discards all writes and returns undefined